How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 Your musical theatre resume is a living document.
 It evolves with you.
 Revisit it every few months, update your credits, and adjust based on your career goals.

 Most of all, trust that your journey is uniquely yours.
-Whether you’re performing on cruise ships, understudying on Broadway, or teaching masterclasses between contracts—own it.
+Whether you’re performing on cruise ships, auditioning for your college program, auditioning for your local community theatre, understudying on Broadway, or teaching masterclasses between contracts - own it.
 Your resume is simply the map.
 You are the story.